The implementation of absolutely plausible ideas is often impossible for a long time. Once the start has been made, the first obstacles appear.

 The contagion effect

-The volunteers inspire other people, even those who have already internally checked out.
-The volunteers are convincing through their example, their network, their positive attitude and their enthusiasm.
+The committed inspire other people, even those who have already internally checked out.
+The people involved are convincing through their example, their network, their positive attitude and their enthusiasm.

 In the same way, superfood, meditation and Amazon have become super trends: a small group of fans, committed and interested people have discovered the outstanding benefits for themselves.
 From there, it has spread like an avalanche across the world.